 The clearest example of this can be seen in their slogan, “Red Bull gives you wings.”
 Red Bull gives you wings.
 They could have easily made their slogan, “Red Bull, the premier energy drink,” but they chose not to, and for good reason.

 Buying the premier energy drink does not appeal to any innate human desire, but buying wings—i.e., being “lifted up” and empowered—does.
-Everyone could use a lift here and there, and Red Bull satisfies that innate need with a sugary energy drink.
+Everyone could use a lift here and there, and Red Bull satisfies that innate need (at least in theory) with a sugary energy drink.
+It’s amazing what good marketing can achieve, huh?

-If you can figure out what your target consumers are passionate about and fix your brand to it, you will stand out from competitors who only focus on their products.
-The secret to successful marketing is to focus not on a product but the people who you want to purchase that product.
+If you can figure out what your target customers are passionate about and fix your brand to it, you will stand out from competitors who only focus on their products.
+In other words, the secret to successful marketing is to focus not on your product but on the people who you want to purchase that product.

 Contributed by Bryce Ward